fabianmoss/intro-corpusmus/docs/source/jazz_solos.rst

 Solos in the Weimar Jazz Database
 ---------------------------------

-The first project we will have a look at is the `Jazzomat <https://jazzomat.hfm-weimar.de/>`_ project
+The first project we will have a look at is the `Jazzomat <https://jazzomat.hfm-weimar.de/>`_ project.
+Transcriptions of Jazz solos.

 The Project
 ...........